Flank/flank/docs/bugs/null_no_tests_found.md

 2. Same error occurs with and without `test-targets: - notAnnotation org.junit.Ignore`
 3. With `test-targets: - notAnnotation org.junit.Ignore` firebase additionally shows `One or more shards failed because there are no test cases inside.
 Please check your sharding configuration.`
 4. Occurs with custom annotation-based filter.
-5. It was noticed only with the submodule tests.
+5. It was noticed only with the multi-module tests.
 6. If number of `shards > 2`, there is a high chance one of the shards will have no tests.
 7. `test-targets-always-run` is not the case.
 8. Duplicated apk names probably are not the case, but we should ensure.